 Vancouver to Banff Road Trip – the Northern Route

-This route is the most northern of the 3 routes for a Vancouver to Banff drive.
-I must admit that this route is also my personal favourite 🙂 Despite that it’s a bit longer than the direct route, the spectacular scenery in north-central British Columbia more than makes up for the additional time this route can take.
+This distance between Banff and Vancouver is the most northern of the 3 routes for a Vancouver to Banff drive.
+I must admit that this Vancouver to Banff itinerary is also my personal favourite 🙂 Despite that the driving distance Vancouver to Banff is a bit longer than the direct route, the spectacular scenery in north-central British Columbia more than makes up for the additional time this route can take.

-The beginning of this route is the same as the shorter route up to Kamloops, before it diverts north and continues on Highway 5, also known as the Yellowhead Highway.
+The beginning of this road trip to Banff from Vancouver (or a road trip from Banff to Vancouver, in reverse) is the same as the shorter route up to Kamloops, before it diverts north and continues on Highway 5, also known as the Yellowhead Highway.
 This highway acquired it’s interesting name from the Yellowhead Pass, a route chosen to cross the Canadian Rockies.
 The Yellowhead Pass was named after a fur trader and explorer who had yellow streaks in his hair, and was nicknamed “Tete Jaune” (Yellowhead).

 Clearwater (482 km, 128 km from Kamloops)